 Best for: Couples seeking a good value near the best Hana attractions.
 Check prices and availability at the Hana studio here.

-Where to Stay in Maui Option #4: Central Maui
+Where to Stay in Central Maui (Kahului and Wailuku)

 But be sure to visit lush Iao Valley State Park here as well.
 The state park, just at the base of the West Maui Mountains, offers 400 acres of lush valley for hiking and the opportunity to ogle the famous Iao Needle, a particularly striking and thin mountain peak rising out of the valley here.